Barea, Mavs pull away in 4th for 113-104 win over Celtics

 Celtics: Al Horford returned after missing his first game of the season to rest a sore left knee.
 He had eight points and eight rebounds. … Brown scored 16 points, and Morris added 13. … Irving was 9 of 24 from the field with six assists and five turnovers.

-Mavericks: DeAndre Jordan had 14 points and 13 rebounds. … F/C Dwight Powell missed his third straight game with a left knee injury. … Coach Rick Carlisle said Smith sprained his right wrist in a loss to Memphis two games earlier.
+Mavericks: F/C Dwight Powell missed his third straight game with a left knee injury. … Coach Rick Carlisle said Smith sprained his right wrist in a loss to Memphis two games earlier.
 He played but was limited in a win over Brooklyn.

 UP NEXT